Stoichiometry: Stoichiometric ratio

-This equation shows that 1 mole of iron(III) oxide and 2 moles of aluminum will produce 1 mole of aluminium oxide and 2 moles of iron.
+This equation shows that 1 mole of iron(III) oxide and 2 moles of aluminium will produce 1 mole of aluminium oxide and 2 moles of iron.
 So, to completely react with 85.0 g of iron(III) oxide (0.532 mol), 28.7 g (1.06 mol) of aluminium are needed.

 Limiting reagent and percent yield

 The limiting reagent is the reagent that limits the amount of product that can be formed and is completely consumed when the reaction is complete.
 An excess reactant is a reactant that is left over once the reaction has stopped due to the limiting reactant being exhausted.

 Consider the equation of roasting lead(II) sulfide (PbS) in oxygen (O2) to produce lead(II) oxide (PbO) and sulfur dioxide (SO2):

 To determine the theoretical yield of lead(II) oxide if 200.0 g of lead(II) sulfide and 200.0 g of oxygen are heated in an open container:

 Because a lesser amount of PbO is produced for the 200.0 g of PbS, it is clear that PbS is the limiting reagent.

 In reality, the actual yield is not the same as the stoichiometrically-calculated theoretical yield.
 Percent yield, then, is expressed in the following equation:

 If 170.0 g of lead(II) oxide is obtained, then the percent yield would be calculated as follows: